Introduction to application management in Configuration Manager

 For more information, see the following articles:

-The application catalog is deprecated.
+Support ends for the application catalog roles with version 1910.
 For more information, see Remove the application catalog.

 Packages and programs